 Food & Water

-We use a single long water and food combo bowl which requires space on the side of the cage, we could split this into two bowls, for water and food respectively but we found early on as our hedgehog moves around his cage a night, he kept knocking these small bowls over.
+We used to use a single long water and food combo bowl which requires space on the side of the cage, we could split this into two bowls, for water and food respectively but we found early on as our hedgehog moves around his cage a night, he kept knocking these small bowls over.

 It wasn’t too bad with the food, as this was still edible, albeit it was spread over the bedding but the water was lost, as it soaked through the bedding.
 So having a large combo receptacle for food and water was an absolute must without compromising too much on the space within the cage.
 Fortunately, the ZooZone Habitat Large cage was big enough to allow for the food/water combo.